SOCK Camp Applications for Middle School Kids Are Now Open

 At KodeConnect, we invite you to make this a summer to remember by registering your child in middle school for our summer camp program.
 Every child who attends our day camp learns problem-solving and teamwork skills working alone and with peers while learning coding concepts.
 The earlier your son or daughter explores an interest in coding, the more the lessons will remain throughout life.

-Zero Robotics Competition
+MIT/NASA Zero Robotics Competition

 In this competition, students create code for programs that operate SPHERES satellites.
 These are the robots that will move about inside the International Space Station (ISS) based on code developed by the students.
 Additionally, each team at the Zero Robotics Competition creates games for the purpose of developing strategy that allows them to compete in more tasks against other teams.